 We’re lucky enough in the UK to enjoy free admission to national museums and galleries and you’ll also find that many local attractions are free too.

 Students will be well aware of ‘Orange Wednesdays’ but there other student offers out there for other weekdays too, even at small cinema chains.
 If you don’t want to appear cheap, you can always pick up the tickets in advance.

-Definitely take your own goodies to eat during the film, just hide them well in your bag and don’t take anything too noisy to eat.
+Definitely take your own goodies to eat during the film, just hide them well in your bag and don’t take anything too noisy.

 Markets and car boot sales

 There’s likely to be a car boot sale on near you at weekends and they can be surprisingly good fun.
 You can even pick up a novelty bargain or two.

 Why go out at all?
 One of our personal favourites at Save the Student is to stay in together, though this is probably better for longer term relationships.

 Be romantic and cook your date a meal, it can be a much nicer gesture than spending £40 on a posh restaurant.
 It shows effort and you can buy a cheap-ish bottle of wine to set the night off…